batect/batect/docs/config/Containers.md

 * `home_directory` Directory to use as home directory for user inside container.
 Required if `enabled` is `true`, not allowed if `enabled` is not provided or set to `false`.

+  This directory is automatically created by batect with the correct owner and group.

+  {% hint style='danger' %}
+**Warning**: if the directory given by `home_directory` already exists inside the image for this container, it is overwritten.
+  {% endhint %}

 See [this page](../tips/BuildArtifactsOwnedByRoot.md) for more information on the effects of this option and why it is necessary.

 ## Examples